php-parallel-lint/PHP-Parallel-Lint/README.md

     curl -LSs https://box-project.github.io/box2/installer.php | php

-and then run this command in parallel lint folder, which creates `parallel-lint.phar` file.
+then run the build command in parallel lint folder, which creates `parallel-lint.phar` file.

     box build

-## How upgrade
+## How to upgrade

-Are you using original package?
-You can easy use this fork.
-Steps for upgrade are:
+Are you using `jakub-onderka/php-parallel-lint` package?
+You can switch to `php-parallel-lint/php-parallel-lint` using:

     composer remove --dev jakub-onderka/php-parallel-lint
     composer require --dev php-parallel-lint/php-parallel-lint